Quantum Temporal Fusion Transformer: Experiments and Results

+In this section, we evaluate the performance of our proposed model by conducting experiments on a weather prediction task.
+The dataset for this study is sourced from Kaggle and contains weather records covering from 2012-01-01 to 2015-12-31, i.e., a total of 1461 rows or instances.
+Each instance is characterized by six features, namely: date, precipitation (all forms in which water falls on the land surface and open water bodies as rain, sleet, snow, hail, or drizzle), maximum temperature, minimum temperature, wind speed, and weather condition.
+We utilize 26 instances collected from the year 2012-01-01, incorporating 4 input features: precipitation, maximum temperature, minimum temperature, and weather condition, with the wind speed as the target feature.

+Table~\ref{Table 2} gives an overview of the classical Temporal Fusion Transformer and its quantum-based variants, one with no QLSTM and the other with a QLSTM.
+The table emphasizes important architectural parameters such as the LSTM hidden layer size, hidden dimension, quantum-specific units such as Angle Embedding for input encoding to provide an easy implementation, Basic Entangler Layers, a form of N-local circuits, but without the last rotation layer, for variational layers, and the measurement observable utilized Pauli-Z. It further compares the count of trainable parameters overall.

-In Figure~\ref{fig: loss vs epoch}, we present the loss vs. epoch diagram.
-The left-hand side is the graph corresponding to quantum TFT model, while the right-hand side is for classical TFT.
-Although the quantum TFT model graph quantum graph exhibits more fluctuations compared to the classical TFT model, the overall result remains unaffected.
+In Figure~\ref{fig: loss vs epoch}, we present the loss vs. epoch diagram for Classical TFT, QTFT without quantum LSTM, and QTFT with quantum LSTM for Weather Prediction.
+We take a total of 100 iteration steps for training and testing the model.
+Although both the QTFT model's graph exhibits more fluctuations compared to the classical TFT model, the overall result remains unaffected.

-Figure~\ref{fig: Time vs value} illustrates the training behaviors of both the quantum and the classical TFT models during epoch 0 to epoch 100.
-The top row shows the result for the quantum TFT model, while the bottom row corresponds to the classical one.
-In the diagram, the blue line indicates the true close value over time, while the dotted red line corresponds to the predicted close values.
-A close inspection reveals that the graph shows almost the same close values for two consecutive time steps, except at the start and end.
-This setup defines the configuration of our model, where we use two past input time steps to predict two future input time steps.
-Specifically, our model first takes feature vectors at the time of steps 1 and 2 as input to predict steps 3 and 4.
-Next, it takes steps 2 and 3 to predict steps 4 and 5, and so on.
+Figure~\ref{fig: Time vs value} illustrates the training behaviors on the Weather Prediction dataset of both the quantum and the classical TFT models during epoch 0 to epoch 100.
+In the diagram, the blue line represents the true closing value over time, while the dotted red line corresponds to the predicted closing values.
+An inspection reveals that the graph shows almost the same close values for two consecutive time steps, except at the start and end.
+This setup defines the configuration of our model, where we use a window of two past time steps to predict two future time steps.
 As a result of this overlapping window approach, we present almost the same predicted close values for two consecutive time steps, except for the starting and ending points.

-The table presents the training and testing loss values for AXIS BANK.
-The loss is computed here using the quantile loss function, as described earlier.
-Each value presents an average loss over a sliding window, the same setup described above.
+Table~\ref{Table 3} presents the training and testing loss values for Weather Prediction, computed using the quantile loss function, as described earlier.
+Each value represents the average loss over a sliding window, using the same setup described above.
+From this setup, it can be observed that the QTFT model with quantum LSTM achieves the lowest loss, outperforming both the QTFT model without quantum LSTM and, lastly, the classical TFT model.